hjmschoonvelde/website/_pages/seminar.md

 To learn more about these developments, we are forming a multidisciplinary group of interested and active researchers in the Netherlands by means of a regularly occurring seminar in which best practices in applied work, new methodologies, and substantive new findings are exchanged and discussed.
 We aim for a group of committed members who intend to participate on a regular basis.

-Programme of the fourth *Mind, Text, and Mining seminar*:
+Program of the fourth *Mind, Text, and Mining seminar*:

 * Welcome by dr. Martijn Schoonvelde (Vrije Universiteit)
 * Presentation by dr. Mark Dechesne (Leiden University): "Episode Analysis: Applying factor analyses to identify episodes in political and historical texts"